Reducing spreadsheet risk in financial consolidation

 Infor d/EPM's Financial Consolidation module allows organizations to consolidate multiple sets of books quickly and seamlessly from each of its legal entities, process elimination entries, and generate a single set of financial statements.
 Financial consolidation is fully integrated with Infor ERPs and can simplify and automate the tasks associated with consolidation, allowing organizations to spend more time on financial reporting and analysis.
 Powerful capabilities enable collecting, consolidating, and reporting accurate data from operating units worldwide while quickly delivering financial results to senior management.
 Organizations can improve data accuracy, avoid closing delays, improve auditability, comply with regulations, and close books rapidly and confidently.

 Since adopting Infor's modern data architecture for its financial reporting, Infor customer Pilot Flying J has seen a dramatic improvement in the time taken to run the monthly close reports.
 A report is run for all 750 stores in the company.
 Before, that process took over twelve hours, making it hard to re-run when changes happened.
 With Infor, the same workload takes five minutes.
 This has resulted in a massive leap in productivity and means that the business can be more agile when making changes and updates.
 Best of all, Pilot Flying J can now see those results in a few minutes.

-Read more about retiring spreadsheets from the financial consolidation process and four other ways of reducing spreadsheet-created risks and inefficiencies in your organization in our best practice guide today and register for the webinar where you will hear from Infor customer ORS MEDCO on how they improved their financial consolidation process with d/EPM.
+Read more about retiring spreadsheets from the financial consolidation process and four other ways of reducing spreadsheet-created risks and inefficiencies in your organization in our best practice guide today and watch the on-demand webinar where you will hear from Infor customer ORS MEDCO on how they improved their financial consolidation process with Infor d/EPM.